stonybrook-lin539/main/source/main/05_mappings/03_transducers_intuition.md

 :::

 ::: exercise
-Using the FST from the first example of this unit, compute the output strings for all of the following inputs:
+Using the FST from the example above, compute the output strings for all of the following inputs:

 1. bba{{{R}}}
 1. aaaaa{{{R}}}
 1. abbb{{{R}}}
 :::

-Upon closer inspection of the FST, we can deduce what kind of rewrite process it is implementing:
+Upon closer inspection of the example above, we can deduce what kind of rewrite process its FST is implementing:

 1. The states $E$ and $O$ keep track of whether, so far, we have seen an even or an odd number of *a*s in the input.
 1. Every other *a* (i.e. every *a* after an odd number of *a*s) is rewritten as *b*.
-1. If a *b* has an odd number of *a*s, we delete it, and otherwise we replace it with *cc*.
+1. If a *b* occurs after we have seen an odd number of *a*s, we delete it.
+   If it occurs after we have seen an even number of *a*s, we replace it with *cc*.
-1. Do not change anything else.
+1. We do not change anything else.

 ::: exercise
 Define an FST that implements the following rewrite process, assuming that input strings may contain the symbols, *a*, *b*, or *c*: